 All admitted candidates must have completed certain foundation courses.
-If you have not yet completed these courses you can take them as part of the Master of Science in Finance program.
+These courses can be completed prior to entry or as part of the Master of Science in Finance program.
 These courses include:

 |ACFI 801||Corporate Finance||3|

 |ACFI 873||Cases in Finance||3|

 |ACFI 874||Finance Experience 1||3|

 |Select an option or electives below:||9-12|